USS LST-12: Mediterranean and European operations

 LST-12 was assigned to the European theater and participated in the Sicilian occupation in July and August 1943, and the Invasion of Reggio and the Salerno landings in September 1943.
 On 13 November 1943, she struck a mine but was able to make Ferryville under her own power to be repaired.
-However, records indicate that she was also part of Convoy BM 74 from 11 November to 16 November 1943, traveling from Bombay, India to Colombo, British Ceylon.
+However, records indicate that she was also part of Convoy BM 74 from 11 to 16 November 1943, traveling from Bombay, India to Colombo, British Ceylon.

 In August and September 1944, LST-12 was the only British LST to take part in Operation Dragoon, the Invasion of southern France.

 From September 1944 to January 1945, she operated between Italy, Yugoslavia, and Greece.

 Postwar service

 Between August and October 1945, she was refit at Antwerp before being paid off at New York 5 January 1946, and returned to the US Navy.
 On 20 March 1946, LST-12 was struck from the Naval Register.

-LST-12 was sold on 11 September 1947, to Washburn Wire Co., Phillipsdale, Rhode Island.
+LST-12 was sold for scrapping on 11 September 1947, to Washburn Wire Co., Phillipsdale, Rhode Island.